rjkviegas/skills-workshops/week-5/encapsulation_with_constructor_and_prototype_pattern/exemplar_dont_read_until_after_workshop/questions.md

 var thing = new Thing();

-// add these three lines of code: thing.setName = function(name) {
+// we've added these three lines of code: thing.setName = function(name) {
   return "WHATEVER you're not the boss of me";
 };